INTERVIEW 2024.5.25

 supported by mechacomic

-It was a brilliant blow that reminded us of "that day" 14 years ago.
+It was a vivid blow that reminded me of "that day" 14 years ago.

 "I thought I would hit it directly and with a good impact.
 It felt like I was close to being in a trance.
 I tend to tense up when I think about strange things.
 I think it was good that I was able to hit it without thinking too much."